HTML5 Output Settings

 Multiresolution allows you to break an image down into multiple levels (or layers) so that every zoom level has good resolution.

 Filename – Here, you can choose the naming convention of the tiles.
-The naming convention is created with placeholders and choose from the list or build your own.
+The naming convention is created with placeholders and you can choose from the list or build your own.

 Overlap – Keep selected to have the tiles overlap by one pixel to avoid visible seams in the image.
 If using tiles from a source other than Pano2VR, this option may need to be deselected for correct tile alignment.

 Switch Bias – Changing this setting will determine at which zoom levels the tiles will change.
 The higher the number, the sooner the tiles will change.
 If this is set too high it will require much more processing (downloading and decoding) for the host computer.
 A good compromise setting is between 0.4 and 0.5.

 This all works by comparing screen and image pixels:

 Bias = -1 - A negative setting will change the tiles when there are 4 image pixels to 1 screen pixel.
 Zooming in will cause the visible tiles to change just before there are 4 image pixels to 1 screen pixel.
 Zooming out, the tile will change just before there are 2 image pixels to 1 screen pixel.

 Bias = 1 - A high bias number will change the tiles sooner and will produce aliasing, and will increase processing load.
 Zooming in will cause the visible tiles to change just before there is 1 image pixel to 1 screen pixel.
 Zooming out will change the tiles just before there is 0.5 image pixel to 1 screen pixel.